-----Depending on its usage, we recommend that you send us your board once a year or so to get resurfaced.
+----Depending on its usage, we recommend that you send us your board every few years or so to get resurfaced.
 (Contact us for more details).
-Our standar resurfacing charge is $20.
+Our standard resurfacing charge is $20.
 You will be responsible for any shipping charges.

 Question: Are exotic woods safe for use in cutting boards?

 Answer: Yes, all the woods used in our products are considered food safe, although some people may have specific allergies to specific woods.
-Please concult your allergest, if you think you may have such an allergy.
+Please consult your allergist, if you think you may have such an allergy.

 We try to use hard, tight-grained woods and varnished based oils to seal the pours in the wood, ensuring a flat, clean surface for your cutting needs.

 You should not use woods that leach oils, such as Rosewoods, or use woods that are soft and do not have tight grains, such as; pine, fur and cedar.

 Question: Are the oils used on Claws Designs cutting boards safe?